munenepeter/ExcelToJson/README.md

 ```sh
 php -S localhost:8088
 ```
-Finally visit http://localhost:8088/ to see the tool
+Finally visit http://localhost:8088/ to see upload and get your json file

+## Known Issues
+ 1. The json returned has an extra empty field, don't know why
+ 2. Can only parse the first sheet of a workbook
 ## License

 MIT